 Another benefit of painting the house by yourself is that you begin to see your house up-close and in great detail.
 You see the areas that need fixing.
 As long as you aren't rushing the painting project, you should take time to address these issues.

-Professional painters own all of the needed painting tools, some of which can be difficult or costly for a homeowner to purchase or borrow.
+- Professional painters own all of the needed painting tools.
+Some of these tools—high-velocity paint sprayers, extension ladders, and often scaffolding—are costly for homeowners to buy or rent.

 Choosing a Color

 Picking a paint color for your home is, without argument, the best part of this project.
 Houses that are being painted for an upcoming sale need to appeal to the greatest number of potential buyers.
 Neutral colors and colors that fit in with the neighborhood work best for this.

 Otherwise, choose a color that you love, making sure that it fits with the style of your home and enhances its structural harmony.
 Buy paint samples in minimum 1-quart sizes and apply this paint to at least two sides of your house in order to see the colors in different lights.

 When to Paint the House

 - Moisture: Do not paint a surface that is directly being rained on.
 But if it is rainy outside and the surface is dry, you can probably paint your house.
 When the relative humidity (RH) level reaches 50 percent, you are pushing into an uncomfortable range and the paint will dry slower.